Lilongwe: Government use

 Government institutions use sizable land.
 For instance, the land area of the State House in Area 44 accounts for approximately 555 ha.
 The Capital Hill is a complex of national governmental institutions.
 It substantially occupies a large size of land in Area 20.
 Meanwhile, the police headquarters is located in Area 30.
 The Master Plan accorded a specific category to such land where governmental institutions are concentrated in the future.
-This is primary because development and building control is easily applied to such a specific zoning.
+This is primarily because development and building control is easily applied to such a specific zoning.
 Nevertheless, Area 35 where the military base and logistics are concentrated should be limited to military activity land use.

 The following areas have been reserved for government use areas in Area 40.
-Government land takes much of the land in Area 30, 35 and the parts of Area 3, 20, 31 and 44 in 2030.
+Government land takes much of the land in Area 30, 35 and parts of Area 3, 20, 31 and 44 in 2030.

 Open Space/Greenery Land

 Open Space/Greenery Land use for open space and greenery comprise the following five sub-categories 1) Natural Sanctuary, 2) Park and Recreation, 3) Greenery / Natural Open Space, 4) Agriculture and 5) Forestry.
-Lilongwe City boasts of the existence of a Natural Sanctuary in the very central location of the city.
+Lilongwe City boasts the existence of a Natural Sanctuary in the very centre of the city.
 This should be preserved and maintained for future generations.